How Credit Scores Rule — & Ruin — Our Lives

 Advertisement

 But of course, class isn’t the only discriminatory axis when it comes to credit and lending.
-An Urban Institute analysis of credit data shows that, in the U.S., the average credit score in predominantly white neighbourhoods is 697, while in predominantly non-white areas it’s 621.
+An Urban Institute analysis of credit data shows that, nationally, the average credit score in predominantly white neighbourhoods is 697, while in predominantly non-white areas it’s 621.
 This disparity can be even wider in certain cities.
-In New York City, people living in predominantly white areas have an average score of 740, while those in non-white areas score around 648.
+In New York City, US, people living in predominantly white areas have an average score of 740, while those in non-white areas score around 648.

 They're given more expensive terms for mortgages, too.
 Housing costs in neighbourhoods with mostly Black residents are about 25% higher than those in comparable neighbourhoods that are majority white.
 Racism in mortgage-lending goes beyond the now well-known practice of redlining, which has been used mainly to deny home loans to Black Americans.
 It was made illegal in the Fair Housing Act of 1968, but modern redlining still exists.
 “Most likely, these days, it could be that they have a policy or a practice that appears neutral on its face,” says NCLC attorney Odette Williamson.
 “But the outcome is that people in a certain community are not getting those loans.”